Knowledge Graph: Your Guide to Intelligent Data Integration

 Key takeaways 🔑🥡🍕

-What is a knowledge graph used for?
+What is a knowledge graph in LLM?

 How can I create a knowledge graph?